 Sales of unfiltered cigarettes, such as Park Drive, plummeted in the late 1960s.
 Gallaher was slow to address the new demand for filtered cigarettes, and its share of the total cigarette market had dwindled to 27 percent by 1968.

-Imperial Tobacco divested most of its stake in Gallaher in 1968.
+American Tobacco acquired control of Gallaher after Imperial Tobacco divested most of its stake in the business in 1968.

 Sales of Silk Cut began to grow rapidly in the early 1970s as increasing health concerns regarding tobacco led consumers towards the low-tar and reduced nicotine brand.